-- 3. Follow this DSHS and DOH Safe Start for LTC plan.
-This document is guidance for LTC and is not included in the Healthy Washington Roadmap to Recovery. - 4.
+- 2. Cooperate with the local health officer or his/her designee in the conduct of an outbreak investigation, including compliance with all recommended or ordered infection prevention measures, testing of staff, and testing of residents. - 3.
+Follow this DSHS and DOH Safe Start for LTC plan.
+This document is guidance for LTC and is not included in any other Washhington State reopening plan. - 4.
 Individual facility types have state statute or rules that requires a facility to impose actions to protect the residents by activating their infection control plan. - 5.
 The LHJ or DOH have the authority to return a facility to more restrictive operations in response to any infectious disease and/or COVID-19 outbreak. - Examples that may require a facility to return to more restrictive operations include but are not necessarily limited to new outbreaks of COVID-19 in their facility as determined by the LHJ or DOH.
 The LHJ and DOH under WAC 246-101-505 and WAC 246-101-605 have the authority to conduct public health investigations and institute control measures and, pursuant to WAC 246-101-305, LTCs are obligated to cooperate with these investigations.
 Please refer to the DOH definition of an outbreak found here: Interim COVID-19 Outbreak Definition for Healthcare Settings